 Between 1st April 1999 and 12th May 2006, the London Regiment gained two Companies of Royal Green Jackets (RGJ) on the disbandment of 4th Bn RGJ, and these Companies formed F and G Companies.

-The London Regiment is the only Reserve regiment in the Guards Division.
-It provides highly trained infantry soldiers to reinforce the five regiments of the Foot Guards on operations all over the world.
-The regiment offers a range of light role capabilities with specialisms in both individual and support weapons.
+The London Regiment were the only Reserve regiment in the Guards Division.
+It provided highly trained infantry soldiers to reinforce the five regiments of the Foot Guards on operations all over the world.
+The regiment offered a range of light role capabilities with specialisms in both individual and support weapons.

-Men from the London Irish Rifles have been deployed on numerous operational engagements.
-D Company is extremely proud to have deployed soldiers across the world in recent years as part of this wider London Regiment role.
+Men from the London Irish Rifles were deployed on numerous operational engagements.
+D Company was extremely proud to have deployed soldiers right across the world over many years as part of this wider London Regiment role.